processone/ejabberd/test/docker/README.md

 You can stop all the databases with CTRL-C.

-## Creating database for MSSQL
+## Creating database for MS SQL

-The following commands will create the necessary login, user and database, will grant rights on the database in MSSQL and create the ejabberd schema:
+The following commands will create the necessary login, user and database, will grant rights on the database in MS SQL and create the ejabberd schema:

 ```
 docker cp test/docker/db/mssql/initdb/initdb_mssql.sql ejabberd-mssql:/